viresh-ratnakar/exolve/README.md

 ## Customizations
 Setters can customize their grids by directly making changes to the Exolve files outside of the puzzle specs area.
 However, this may get hard to maintain over time, as Exolve goes through new versions.
-I do try to make sure that all Exolve changes are backwards compatible (so, for example, I do not change element IDs in the html, and for newly introduced IDs, the javascript code checks first that such an element exists).
+(A conservative option is to simply not update the HTML part of your puzzle: I do try to make sure that all Exolve Javascript/CSS changes are backwards compatible (so, for example, I do not change element IDs in the html, and for newly introduced IDs, the Javascript code checks first that such an element exists).

 The recommended way to customize is to load separate, additional Javascript and/or CSS files.
 Exolve provides a Javascript hook to do any custom